List of JKT48 members: Ninth generation

 The ninth generation members were announced on 1 December 2019.

 Tenth generation

 The 11 tenth generation members were announced via live streaming on 27 August 2020.
 On 4 December 2020, their memberships were cancelled due to the internal crisis caused by the COVID-19 pandemic.
 On 18 December 2021, eight of them were announced to have come back to the group.

 Eleventh generation

 The 14 eleventh generation members were announced during a halloween event on 31 October 2022.
-This generation brought Gendis Mayrannisa as the first member to be born in the 2010s, as well as the first twin pair to enter the group in Dena and Desy Natalia.
+This generation brought Gendis Mayrannisa Setiawan as the first member to be born in the 2010s, the first twin pair to enter the group in Dena and Desy Natalia Ang, and Chelsea Davina Norman as the first non-Asian national in the group.

+Twelfth generation

+On 18 November 2023, the group announced 17 newly recruited trainees from the twelfth generation.

+Thirteenth generation

+On 31 October 2024, the group announced nine newly recruited trainees for the 13th generation, the lowest ever amount of members recruited in one cycle.